 What Are Data Visualization Tools?

-Data visualization tools provide data visualization designers with an easier way to create visual representations of large data sets.
+Data visualization software provides data visualization designers with an easier way to create visual representations of large data sets.
 When dealing with data sets that include hundreds of thousands or millions of data points, automating the process of creating a visualization, at least in part, makes a designer’s job significantly easier.

 These data visualizations can then be used for a variety of purposes: dashboards, annual reports, sales and marketing materials, investor slide decks, and virtually anywhere else information needs to be interpreted immediately.